jesperringhog/the-portfolio/README.md

 # The Portfolio

-Welcome to my portfolio created with Next.
-Here I present mainly my Frontend projects, but also Graphic Design and UX.
+This is my personal portfolio built with Next.js, where I showcase my frontend projects, as well as selected work in graphic design and UX.

+## About Me

+Frontend Developer student with a background in modern web development, graphic design, and UX.
+I enjoy working at the intersection of code and design — where functionality meets visual clarity.

+I bring a combination of technical curiosity and a strong eye for detail, with a focus on creating intuitive and well-structured user experiences.
+My approach is grounded in both usability and aesthetics, aiming to build solutions that are not only functional but meaningful.

+I’m currently looking for a LIA (internship) opportunity for the period week 39 – week 11, where I can continue to grow, contribute to real projects, and collaborate within a development team.

 ## Features

-- Responsive design
+- Fully responsive layout across devices
-- Interactive dropdown menu
+- Interactive navigation with dropdown menu
-- Dynamic routing
+- Dynamic routing for project pages
-- Animation with Tailwind
+- Smooth UI animations using Tailwind CSS
+- Structured presentation of projects and design work

 ## Tech Stack